maheit/similar-js/README.md

 OR

 ```
-import similar from "similar-js"
+import similarJs from "similar-js"
-similar.isSimilar(a, b)
+similarJs.isSimilar(a, b)

 ```